Updated December 3, 2021 . AmFam Team

 To start off your search, ask your veterinarian who they’d recommend.
 You can also ask family and friends if they’ve used a good pet sitter.
 Make sure they’re talking about a qualified and trustworthy pet sitter by doing your own basic background check.
 Cruise social media for the sitter’s posts, especially if they run a business.
 Look at Facebook and Google ratings and read reviews from actual customers.

-If you’re hitting a dead end with suggestions from your circle, check out the National Association of Professional Pet Sitters or Pet Sitters International.
+A professional pet sitter is someone who comes to your home to take care of your pet.
+But unlike a family member or friend who can do this, a professional pet sitter is trained and experience to work with different breed types, administer medications, and are usually licensed.
+If you’re hitting a dead end with suggestions from your circle, check out the National Association of Professional Pet Sitters (Opens in a new tab) or Pet Sitters International (Opens in a new tab).
 These sites will show you options of real, licensed pet sitters in your area.
 Plus, you’ll get a list of their credentials and skills so you know exactly what they’re qualified for.
 These sitters will be the most qualified, but they’ll also likely be the most expensive.

 Once you’ve landed on a solid option, it’s time to set up a face-to-face interview.
 Suggest meeting for coffee to go over the basics.
 Here’s a list of questions to include in your interview that will help you figure out if this sitter is right for your pet: